OmegaPhi115/Draconic-Evolution-Reactor-Controller/README.md

 # Draconic Evolution Reactor Controller
 * Monitor and failsafe automation for your draconic evolution reactor
-* This program is a rewrite of acidjazz's code to make it work in 1.12.2
-* link to the original: https://github.com/acidjazz/drmon
+* This program is based of acidjazz's code.
+Link to the original: https://github.com/acidjazz/drmon

 ![](examples/Reactor_1.png)